 The Dual Amp feature adds to the already monumental list of cool features, allowing you to operate two amps from one footswitch.
 Just configure the other amp how you like it, and then make the most of the onboard stereo effects like reverb, delay and chorus to create a wide, immersive sound.

-- The best guitars for beginners: entry-level acoustic and electric guitars
+- The best guitars for beginners: entry-level acoustics and electrics

 - The best acoustic guitars for beginners